Liking this?

 How to Use AI for Your IB Extended Essay (Without Getting Caught)

 You're going to use AI.
 Use it like a top student.
-Learn the exact prompts for stress-testing your RQ, critiquing your draft, and improving your structure — without crossing the academic integrity line.
+Learn the golden rules for using AI to sharpen your thinking on the IB Extended Essay — without crossing the academic integrity line.

 You're going to use AI.
 Your teachers know it.
 The IB knows it.
 The question isn't whether you'll use it — it's whether you'll use it like a student who gets flagged for academic misconduct, or like a top student whose essay genuinely improves because of it.